ArwaElhadidy/Tic-Tac-Toe/README.md

 ## Demo

-You can view a live demo of Calculator [here](https://arwaelhadidy.github.io/Calculator/.)
+You can view a live demo of Calculator [here](https://arwaelhadidy.github.io/Tic-Tac-Toe/)

 ## Credits
-Create innovative solutions using JavaScript
+This project is inspired by the classic game of Tic-Tac-Toe.
 ## Author
 [Arwa Elhadidy ;)](https://github.com/ArwaElhadidy)